Esri/esri-leaflet-doc/src/pages/api-reference/layers/vector-layer.md

 </table>

-##### Esri Vector Basemaps Group
+##### Hosted Vector Basemaps

-Esri has developed many vector basemaps.
-A complete listing of these is available on [ArcGIS Online](https://www.arcgis.com/home/group.html?id=30de8da907d240a0bccd5ad3ff25ef4a&view=list&start=1&focus=layers#content).
-Many of these basemaps provide support for local languages at large scales.
-These have "Local Language" included in the item name.
+Esri has designed and shared many vector basemaps in [ArcGIS Online](https://www.arcgis.com/home/group.html?id=30de8da907d240a0bccd5ad3ff25ef4a&view=list&start=1&focus=layers#content).
+Basemaps with "Local Language" in the name provide support for local languages at large scales.

-The basemaps provide a mix of content, and can be grouped accordingly:
-- Map features and labels
-- Only map features
-- Only labels

-If you are interested in customizing one of the existing vector basemaps, then please check out [ArcGIS Vector Tile Style Editor](https://developers.arcgis.com/vector-tile-style-editor/).
-This tool allows you to select an existing Esri vector basemap, and customize layer colors and labels.
-Please check out this [article](https://www.esri.com/arcgis-blog/products/developers/mapping/design-custom-basemaps-with-the-new-arcgis-vector-tile-style-editor/) describing the tool.
+> Disclaimer: In Esri Leaflet, only [one vector tile source](https://github.com/esri/esri-leaflet-vector#disclaimer) can be drawn at a time.

-##### Custom Vector Tile Services
+##### Custom Vector Tiles

-Whether you've made a small tweak to one of Esri's hosted vector basemaps or published your own vector tile service from scratch you can draw the layer in Esri Leaflet by referencing the item's [`id`](http://www.arcgis.com/home/item.html?id=bd505ce3efff479bb4e87b182f180159).
+The [ArcGIS Vector Tile Style Editor](https://developers.arcgis.com/vector-tile-style-editor/) can be used to customize any of Esri's hosted vector basemaps without duplicating the data behind it.
+Whether you've made a [small tweak](https://www.esri.com/arcgis-blog/products/developers/mapping/design-custom-basemaps-with-the-new-arcgis-vector-tile-style-editor/) to a hosted vector basemap or used ArcGIS Pro to publish a vector tile service with your own data from scratch, you can draw the layer in Esri Leaflet by referencing the item's [`id`](http://www.arcgis.com/home/item.html?id=bd505ce3efff479bb4e87b182f180159).

-> See this blog for more information: https://blogs.esri.com/esri/arcgis/2015/11/19/how-to-customize-esri-vector-basemaps/

 ### Options